 Is the Influence of the Skin Effect Essential with Speaker Cables?

 As mentioned, an influence exists, it is definitely not essential, though.
 Looking at the purely electrical connections in the audio chain (amplifier—cable—speaker driver), each of the parts has its parasitic—or unwanted—properties.
 The most basic of these—the cable—has them as well.
 A diligent reader (or an electrotechnician) knows that every cable’s main parasitic property is electrical resistance, which is also dependent on temperature.
 And resistance is not alone.
 A speaker cable consists of two insulated conductors.
 The current runs to the speaker driver through one of them, and in the opposite direction through the other.
 Therefore, they are affected by mutual inductance, cutting it close right after resistance.
 Mutual capacitance also applies between the two conductors.
 A possible alternative electrical scheme of the cable could be two resistors (impedances), which also have an inductive and capacitive linkage.
 The influence of all these properties substantially exceeds that of a skin effect.

-On highly sensitive speaker systems, the differences in cable production technologies are audible.
-But it’s just one part of the whole audio chain, in which the most overwhelming role is often played by the neglected acoustics of the listening space.
-But that’s the next time.
+Taking into consideration all the mentioned (i.e. important) parasitic properties, with high sensitivity speakers, the differences in manufacturing technologies of speaker cables are audible.
+But even when taking all these properties into account, the cable is still just one part of the entire audio chain, in which the most important role is played by the often overlooked acoustics of the listening space.
+And that is a topic for another time.